sompol13/learn-terraform-variables/README.md

 - Add a declaration for the `vpc_cidr_block` variable to variables.tf.
 - Replace the hard-coded value for the VPC's CIDR block with a variable in `main.tf`.

+### Set the number of instances
+- Use a number type to define the number of instances supported by this configuration.
+Add the following to `variables.tf`.
+- Update EC2 instances to use the `instance_count` variable in `main.tf`.

 ### Reference
 https://learn.hashicorp.com/tutorials/terraform/variables